 Cancun is a very active holiday, and there may be days when you need pain relief.
 Don’t forget to pack your pain relievers.

 After a long day of swimming in the seas, walking on the beaches, or exploring the ancient Mayan ruins in Cancun, you may need some pain relief.

 Besides, these pain relievers can also help you get out of a hangover after a fantastic night out.

-Authentic Mexican food is tasty, and nobody can watch what and how much they are eating – especially during a holiday.
+Authentic Mexican food is tasty; nobody can watch what and how much they eat – especially during a holiday.

-If you are from Europe or the Americas, this is a bit of a risk because your stomach isn’t strong enough to stomach a lot of Mexican food.
+If you are from Europe or the Americas, this is a risk because your stomach isn’t strong enough to stomach a lot of Mexican food.

 Enter: Antacids.
-We also suggest you carry some Immodium, just in case you end up accidentally drinking not-so-good water.
+We also suggest you carry some Immodium in case you accidentally drink not-so-good water.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.